josephlhall/draft-hall-iasa2-struct/draft-hall-iasa2-struct.md

 # Fundraising Practices {#fundraising-practices}

 When the LLC conducts fundraising, it will substantiate charitable contributions on behalf of ISOC.
 The LLC will evaluate and facilitate state, federal, and other applicable law and regulatory compliance for ISOC and/or the LLC with respect to such fundraising activities.
-In addition, the LLC shall ensure that all fundrasing activities are conducted in compliance with any polcies developed by the LLC, including but not limited to those noted in {{llc-policies}}.
+In addition, the LLC shall ensure that all fundraising activities are conducted in compliance with any policies developed by the LLC, including but not limited to those noted in {{llc-policies}}.

 # Transition Considerations {#transition-considerations}